Jither/KeyPunk/README.md

 Why "KeyPunk"?
 ==============

-I generally dislike the use of "punk" as a marketing label.
+I *really* dislike the use of "punk" as a marketing label.
 But I'm not doing marketing.

-KeyPunk is really a play on "keypunch" - which has little to do with what KeyPunk does, but was the one somewhat interesting name I could come up with.
-The product was more important than the name. :-)
+KeyPunk is really a play on "keypunch" - which has little to do with what KeyPunk does, but was the one somewhat interesting name related to passwords and keys that I could come up with.
+The "product" was more important than the name. :-)